anna-cole/pokemon-cards/README.md

-# Pokemon cards app
+# Pokemon cards

 ## Description
-Welcome to our project!
-This app is a Pokemon encyclopedia, in which users can quickly and easily access information about Pokemons.
-My interest for Pokemons inspired me to create this app.

-It was Created with JavaScript, with functionalities that allow users to see, create, search and like Pokemon cards.
-I also utilized JSON server for data storage, and CSS to deliver a pleasant interface.
+Pokemon app is an online Pokemon encyclopedia, where users can quickly and easily see, search, add and like Pokemon cards.
+It was Created with JavaScript for the frontend, JSON server for data storage and CSS for styling.

 We hope you enjoy and we look forward to your contributions!